thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-iii-runtime-params.rst

            return ret;
    }

-And attach the handler to your component driver API.
+Attach the handler to your component driver API.

 .. code-block:: c
    :emphasize-lines: 7